ASukhanov/epicsdev/README.md

 * AI-assisted automatic device support generation

 It integrates following EPICS IOC services:<br>
-* **Autosave**: automatically saves the values of EPICS process variables (PVs) to files on a server host, and restores those values when the server restarts
+* **Autosave**: automatically saves the values of EPICS process variables (PVs) to files on a server host, and restores those values when the server restarts.
 * **IocStats**: provides support for PVs that show the health and status of the server, plus a few control PVs.
 * **caPutLog** (work in progress): logging of PVAccess **`put`** operations.
 ---